ausd-io/ausd/doc/standards/bip21-ecash-additions.md

-# eCash-specific additions to BIP 21
+# ausCash-specific additions to BIP 21

 ## Abstract

 [BIP 21](https://github.com/bitcoin/bips/blob/master/bip-0021.mediawiki) proposed a URI scheme for making payments.
-This system is used by bitcoin forks, including XEC. eCash-specific variations from the original BIP21 spec are listed here.
+This system is used by bitcoin forks, including XEC. ausCash-specific variations from the original BIP21 spec are listed here.

-### eCash URI parameters
+### ausCash URI parameters

 Original spec for BIP21 parameters: